Our simple 3-step guide takes you through the whole development finance application process; covering documents you need, lender protocols and...

-You will need to provide the below key elements to apply for your loan.
+Developers will need to provide the below key elements to apply for a loan.

 - Developer experience

-- Your skills, professional qualifications and previous development history.
+- Skills, professional qualifications and previous development history.

 - Development appraisal

 - An essential tool for developers and lenders to assess the land value of any piece of land, site or building.
-You will no doubt have this info ready, which should include all costs (acquisition, build and sales) and expected GDV.
+Developers should have this info ready, including all costs (acquisition, build and sales) and expected GDV.

 - Development schedule

-- A detailed list of your properties/units with square footage and sales prices.
+- A detailed list of the properties/units with square footage and sales prices.

 - Asset & Liability (A&L) schedule for shareholders and personal guarantees

-- A list of your personal assets and liabilities, required to demonstrate adequate cover for your personal guarantee(s).
+- A list of personal assets and liabilities, required to demonstrate adequate cover for a personal guarantee(s).